rook/rook/design/object-bucket/object-bucket.md

 ![work flow](./ObjectBucketClaim.png)

 1. The Rook Operator detects a new `ObjectBucketClaim` instance.
-    1. The operator uses `objectBucketClaim.spec.accessKeySecretName` to get the S3 access keys secret.
+    1. The operator uses `objectBucketClaim.spec.secretName` to get the S3 access keys secret.
     1. The operator uses `objectBucketClaim.spec.storageClassName` to get the `Service` endpoint of the object store.
 1. The operator uses the object store endpoint and access keys for an S3 "make bucket" call.
 1. The operator creates a ConfigMap in the namespace of the `ObjectBucketClaim` with relevant connection data of the bucket.